jj1bdx/airspy-fmradion/README.md

 * During v0.2.7 to v0.4.1, output level was at unity (`adjust_gain()` is removed)
 * Before v0.2.7, output maximum level is at -6dB (0.5)

-### Audio and IF downsampling is now performed by libsoxr
+### Audio and IF downsampling is performed by r8brain-free-src

-* Output of the stereo decoder is downsampled by libsoxr to 48kHz
+* Output of the stereo decoder is downsampled to 48kHz
-* Quality: `SOXR_VHQ`
-* 19kHz cut LPF implemented for post-processing libsoxr output
+* 19kHz cut LPF implemented for post-processing resampler output
-* *Do not use* `SOXR_STEEP_FILTER` because it induces unacceptable higher latency
 * Audio sample rate is fixed to 48000Hz
+* `r8b::CDSPResampler24` is used for IF resampling

 ### Phase discriminator uses GNU Radio fast_atan2f()